TIBCOSoftware/snappydata/docs/reference/sql_reference/java-sql-databasemetadata.md

 ##java.sql.DatabaseMetaData.getProcedureColumns Method

-RowStore supports Java procedures and allows you to call Java procedures within SQL statements.
-RowStore returns information about the parameters in the *getProcedureColumns* call and returns information for all Java procedures defined by CREATE PROCEDURE.
+SnappyData supports Java procedures and allows you to call Java procedures within SQL statements.
+SnappyData returns information about the parameters in the *getProcedureColumns* call and returns information for all Java procedures defined by CREATE PROCEDURE.

 *getProcedureColumns* returns a ResultSet.
 Each row describes a single parameter or return value.